bartek-blog/bartek-blog.github.io/jupyter/2019-02-19-Classification.md

-We have said that the output of our model is not `1` or `0`, that is if the observation is respectively malignant or not malignant cancer.
+We have said that the output of our model is not `1` or `0`, that is if the observation is respectively malignant or not malignant tumor.
 Our real output is a probability that the observation is malignant.
-So we have to choose with which probability implies that the cancer is malignant.
+So we have to choose with which probability it implies that the tumor is malignant.
 The package `sklearn` does it for us and choose 50%.
 Hence output `y_test_hat` is already `True` or `False`.

-However we can get the probabilities.
+However we can get also the probabilities.
 We can get them in `sklearn` using `predict_prob` method.
 It returns two columns, first is the probability of belonging to class `0` (benign cancer) and the second is the probability of belonging to class `1` (malignant cancer).
 They of course sum up to 1 and we only need the second column.

 ```python